 How to Choose the Best Side Imaging Fish Finder: What Do You Look For?

-There are a wide range of different features you can find on side imaging fish finders so selecting the best side imaging fish finder might take some trial and error.
-Some of these features are pretty standard across the board in most fish finders such as CHIRP sonar, and others may only be found on more premium units.
+There is a wide range of different features you can find on side-imaging fish finders, so selecting the best side-imaging fish finder might take some trial and error.
+Some of these features are pretty standard across the board in most fish finders, such as CHIRP sonar, and others may only be found on more premium units.
 Regardless of what features you may be searching for, there is definitely a suitable side imaging fish finder out there that will help you find more fish.

 You may want to set aside around $200 to $300 for a fish finder or other imaging sonar.
 This is not an entry-level price point but is also not on the high end.
 It’s a good mix of value versus features and will get you a great start in using this type of technology on your next fishing trip.
 Obviously, if you want to spend more on a fish finder, you should – and additional features can make your fishing experiences even more enjoyable.